 Gaines had this to say about the lawsuit via Twitter:

 Fyi: Ive had the same cell # 15 yrs.. same email for 20 yrs.
 No one called or emailed?
-4 years later “friends” reach out via lawsuit.. humm10 reasons to sell your brokerage nowAvoid broker/owner burnout by handing over the reins of your operation READ MORE
+4 years later “friends” reach out via lawsuit.. hummCalculate your cost of disconnectivityConnect the processes that benefit your brokerage, agents and your clients READ MORE

 — Chip Gaines (@chippergaines) April 29, 2017